 February 21-24, 2017

 FAILURE TO MEET A DEADLINE WILL RESULT IN THE CANCELLATION OF THE OPPORTUNITY TO PRESENT.

 All speakers are required to register for the conference.
-IECA will offer a generous speaker discount on the regisration fees, however, acceptance of your presentation does not include complimentary registration of any kind.
+IECA will offer a generous speaker discount on the registration fees, however, acceptance of your presentation does not include complimentary registration of any kind.

-December 13 - ALL COURSE INSTRUCTORS: Presentations due to IECA (Powerpoint presentations must have acceptable proprietary approval)
+December 15 - ALL COURSE INSTRUCTORS: All presentations due to IECA for final review (PowerPoint presentations must have acceptable proprietary approval)

-February 25-28 - Presentation at Environmental Connection 2014 in Nashville, TN
+February 21-24 - Presentation at Environmental Connection 2017 in Atlanta, Georgia.

 IECA has developed four educational tracks in which abstracts will be organized for review (these replace our technical sections).
 You will be asked to select a track during the submittal process.

 Focus on the participant's learning needs, each objective should be around ten words or less.
 Five objectives are required for full-day training courses and three objectives are required for all other formats.

 Need Help writing your learning objectives?
 We have made the following resources available to help you: